Women in the cannabis industry: Women of color

 During the COVID-19 pandemic, when so many small businesses were lost, a disproportionate number were owned and operated by women of color, according to the National Bureau of Economic Research.
 Women view the work they do in the cannabis sector as a form of activism.
 They are "trying to close this gap... staking their claim in the same game that’s been used to criminalize their communities for decades."

 With the legalization of "weed" or other marijuana or cannabis products, women of color including Latina or Latinx women and Indigenous women can build their own wealth while helping their communities recover from structural violence.

 Representation among operators in the industry matters yet even the presence of women of color has been exploited by white operators, as reported in a 2020 report in the L.A.Times.

-The lists below refer to other women in various sectors of the cannabis industry.
+Below is a list of women in the industry since as early as 2012.
+The U.S. Cannabis has a long legal history in the U.S. from criminalization to liberalization given the emerging markets of legalizing medicinal and recreational use of cannabis and women have and continue to play a significant role in its emergence.
+Issues relating to gender bias or sexism as well as gender equality and inclusion are factors in the emerging sectors of the industry, particularly in Colorado, California, and Oregon.